Junlin-TAN/Schwarzschild-BlackHole-Simulation/README.md

 --
 ## Acknowledgments

-This project's journey began with the inspiration from the incredible work of **@rossning92**.
-The initial idea to use screen-space ray marching and the foundational shader structure were adapted from his excellent C++ project:
+This project's journey began with the goal of re-implementing the excellent C++/OpenGL simulation by **@rossning92**:

 -   **Inspirational Project**: [rossning92/Blackhole](https://github.com/rossning92/Blackhole)

-However, through a long and intensive process of debugging, research, and iteration, this project has evolved significantly from its original starting point.
-The core physics models for both Schwarzschild and Kerr black holes, the 4th-order Runge-Kutta numerical integrator, and the stable, gimbal-lock-free camera system are **entirely new implementations** developed during the course of this project to achieve a higher degree of physical accuracy and numerical stability.
+However, during the development process, a deeper dive into the physics revealed opportunities for greater accuracy.
+We identified that the original project's visually-effective but approximate geodesic equation could be improved.
+This led to the first major evolution of our project:

+1. The original force law was replaced with a more physically robust **Post-Newtonian formula** (`a_schwarzschild`) that more accurately models the behavior of light in a strong gravitational field.
+2. The simple Euler integrator was upgraded to a **4th-Order Runge-Kutta (RK4) method** to ensure numerical stability and eliminate the visual artifacts that can occur near the event horizon.

+Building on this more accurate foundation for a static black hole, the project's scope was then expanded significantly beyond the original inspiration.
+The second, and most substantial, phase of this project was the **independent development and implementation of a complete, physically-grounded simulation for a rotating Kerr black hole**, including the crucial frame-dragging effect.

-We remain grateful to the original project for providing the foundational spark for this deep dive into computational astrophysics.
+Therefore, while we remain deeply grateful to `rossning92/Blackhole` for providing the foundational spark and the initial challenge that set this entire journey in motion, our final simulation stands as a distinct and expanded work.

 --
 ## References and Further Reading